Maintenance Notice

 Background:

 Recent advances in cognitive digital assessment methodology, including high-frequency, ambulatory assessments, have shown promise to improve the detection of subtle cognitive changes.
-The use of computational modeling approaches may further improve the sensitivity of the digital cognitive assessments to detect subtle cognitive changes by capturing features that reflect core cognitive processes from non-cognitive/non-decision-related processes.
+The use of computational modeling approaches may further improve the sensitivity of the digital cognitive assessments to detect subtle cognitive changes by capturing features that map onto core cognitive processes.

 Objective:

-We explored the validity of a brief, smartphone-based adaptation of an associative visual working memory change detection task that has shown sensitivity in the early detection of preclinical AD-related cognitive impairment.
-We aimed to optimize the task for computational cognitive feature extraction with drift diffusion modeling.
+We explored the validity of a brief, smartphone-based adaptation of a visual working memory task that has shown sensitivity for detecting preclinical Alzheimer’s risk.
+We aimed to optimize properties of the task for computational cognitive feature extraction with drift diffusion modeling.

 Methods: